Coronavirus & Flu: Does Dr. Buteyko's Approach Protect Against it?

 1. Breathe Less

-Although the virus doesn’t discriminate, it is with deep-breathers that flu has the most success.
+Although the virus doesn’t discriminate, it is with people who over-breathe that flu has the most success.
 Hyperventilation lowers immunity, and thus, weakens the body’s disease-fighting ability.
 This is why those who practice the Buteyko Breathing Method diligently are not affected by flu viruses.
-Once the morning control pause stabilizes at 40 seconds, viral infections cannot win battles against your body.
+Once the morning Positive Maximum Pause stabilizes at 40 seconds, viral infections cannot win battles against your body.
 Gaining control of your breath, more specifically - learning to breathe less, is the most powerful tool in eliminating the threat of flu.